ttmarek/workshop-tdd/blackjack/backlog/ticket2.md

 > When the user clicks a button labelled "Hit Me!"
 > Then a new card is drawn from the 6 deck
 > And an image of that card is displayed beneath the hit-me button
-> When the user clicks the hit-me button again
-> Then another card is drawn from the 6 deck
-> And an image of that card is displayed next to the previous card

 ----